Supporting each other makes big goals possible

 Principals and other school building leaders can expect and request, from the district level:

-- a strong shared vision of educational equity;
+- a strong shared vision that supports every student;

 - shared leadership and collaboration;

-- allocation of human and material resources to meet each school's unique needs and ensure equity;
+- allocation of human and material resources to meet each school's unique needs;

-- evidence-based systems/processes that support strategic use of data and that empower schools to build and strengthen their EMLSS;
+- evidence-based systems/processes that support strategic use of data and that empower schools to build and strengthen their multi-level system of supports;

 - access to additional supports in the statewide system.